eight04/hijack-worker/README.md

 Compat notes
 ------------

-* This script had been tested on Tampermonkey only.
+* This script had only been tested on Tampermonkey.
+You should change "Config mode" to "Advanced" then change "Inject Mode" to "Instant" in the settings.

 Changelog
 ---------